ottenwbe/bosh-install/README.md

   }
 ```

-On the nat instance, the example simply updates the operating system and changes
+On the nat instance, the example simply updates the operating system and configures
-the iptables remotely.
+the iptables.
 The latter allows the instance to route traffic
 from a bosh to the internet.

 ```hcl-terraform